Emerging Africa Infrastructure Fund

 Debt Financing in 2023

-Paratus Namibia Holdings is a telecommunications company focused on providing information and communication technology services in sub-Saharan Africa.
-The company offers a range of services, including Mobile-LTE, Internet, Voice, Portable, LAN and Wi-Fi, MPLS, and Software-Defined WAN.
-Its diverse client base includes consumers, small and medium enterprises (SMEs), retail, enterprise, mining, agriculture, and government sectors.
-Paratus operates in seven African countries: Angola, Botswana, the Democratic Republic of Congo, Mozambique, Namibia, South Africa, and Zambia, positioning itself as a key player in the regional ICT landscape.
+Paratus Namibia Holdings is a telecommunications company based in Namibia, specializing in information and communication technology services across sub-Saharan Africa.
+The company offers a diverse range of services, including Mobile-LTE, internet, voice, portable connectivity, local area network (LAN) solutions, Wi-Fi, and MPLS, as well as Software-Defined WAN.
+Paratus serves various sectors, including consumers, small and medium-sized enterprises (SMEs), retail, enterprise, mining, agriculture, and government.
+The company operates in seven African countries: Angola, Botswana, the Democratic Republic of the Congo, Mozambique, Namibia, South Africa, and Zambia, positioning itself as a key player in the regional telecommunications landscape.

 Eastcastle Infrastructure